uc-r/uc-r.github.io/datawrangling/homework/homework.md

 permalink: /data_wrangling/homework
 ---

 Each week you will be assigned homework that will need to be completed prior to each Saturday session.
-These homeworks will be crucial in helping you complete a high-quality final project.
+These homework assignments will be crucial in helping you complete a high-quality final project.
 Each Saturday session your homework will be graded according to the following:

 - Present + homework complete (3 points)
 - Present + homework partially complete (2 points)